-- Much of Italy used to be part of Ancient Greece
+2. Interestingly much of Italy used to be part of Ancient Greece

-The city of Syracuse in Sicily was once the largest city of Ancient Greece and even equalled Athens in size before its eventual decline.
+The city of Syracuse in Sicily was once the largest city of Ancient Greece, and even equalled Athens in size, before its eventual decline.

 Amazingly, pockets of Greek culture and language have remained in Sicily to this day.
 The tiny Girko community speak a form of Greek that is believed to derive from the colonies of Magna Graecia.

-- The Romans are nearly wiped out
+3. The Romans were nearly wiped out

 At its peak in the 1st century, Rome’s population is thought to have been approximately 1.5 million, but by the time Rome fell in 476 A.D, that figure had fallen to a mere 17,000.

-Today, about 99% of the ancient Roman population was lost, meaning virtually no Roman today could claim to directly descend from the city’s ancient population.Population of Rome was approx 1.5m in 1st century.
-Today, no Roman descend from those era.
-Click To Tweet
+Today, about 99% of the ancient Roman population was lost, meaning virtually no Roman today could claim to directly descend from the city’s ancient population.

-- Home to Europe’s oldest University
+4. Italy is home to Europe’s oldest University

-- Football fans are ‘like a disease’
+5. Football fans are ‘like a disease’

-- Cats have got rights
+6. Cats have got rights

 Romans are said to adore their feline friends so much that they are considered “a bio-cultural heritage”.
 Anyone convicted of killing a cat – owned or a stray – could face a €10,000 fine and up to 3 years in prison.